connor-verheyen/COVID19_IndoorRH/README.md

 ## Repository Structure and Contents

 ### data
+Folder that stores the datasets used in the project.

 1. '7DaySmooth_ALLVars_Dataset_2020_08_10_GE50_Deaths.xlsx'
    * This is the main dataset used in the study.
-Used for the main text and most supplemental material.
+Used for the main text and most of the supplemental material.
 2. Raw Dataset = 'PADDED_Dataset_2020_08_10_GE50_Deaths.xlsx'
    * This is the raw dataset (no smoothing applied).
 3. '3DaySmooth_ALLVars_Dataset_2020_08_10_GE50_Deaths.xlsx'
    * This is an alternative dataset (3-day rolling avg applied vs. 7-day rolling avg for main dataset).
 4. '7DaySmooth_ALLVars_Dataset_2020_10_19_GE100_Deaths.csv'
    * This is the most recently retrieved dataset, used for confirmation of the study results.